 - (a) In general.
-Subject to subsection (c), any consumer reporting agency may furnish a consumer report under the following circumstances and no other: - (1) In response to the order of a court having jurisdiction to issue such an order, or a subpoena issued in connection with proceedings before a Federal grand jury. - (2) In accordance with the written instructions of the consumer to whom it relates. - (3) To a person which it has reason to believe - (A) intends to use the information in connection with a credit transaction involving the consumer on whom the information is to be furnished and involving the extension of credit to, or review or collection of an account of, the consumer; or - (B) intends to use the information for employment purposes; or - (C) intends to use the information in connection with the underwriting of insurance involving the consumer; or - (D) intends to use the information in connection with a determination of the consumer's eligibility for a license or other benefit granted by a governmental instrumentality required by law to consider an applicant's financial responsibility or status; or - (E) intends to use the information, as a potential investor or servicer, or current insurer, in connection with a valuation of, or an assessment of the credit or prepayment risks associated with, an existing credit obligation; or - (F) otherwise has a legitimate business need for the information - (i) in connection with a business transaction that is initiated by the consumer; or
+Subject to subsection (c), any consumer reporting agency may furnish a consumer report under the following circumstances and no other: - (1) In response to the order of a court having jurisdiction to issue such an order, a subpoena issued in connection with proceedings before a Federal grand jury, or a subpoena issued in accordance with section 5318 of title 31 or section 3486 of title 18. - (2) In accordance with the written instructions of the consumer to whom it relates. - (3) To a person which it has reason to believe - (A) intends to use the information in connection with a credit transaction involving the consumer on whom the information is to be furnished and involving the extension of credit to, or review or collection of an account of, the consumer; or - (B) intends to use the information for employment purposes; or - (C) intends to use the information in connection with the underwriting of insurance involving the consumer; or - (D) intends to use the information in connection with a determination of the consumer's eligibility for a license or other benefit granted by a governmental instrumentality required by law to consider an applicant's financial responsibility or status; or - (E) intends to use the information, as a potential investor or servicer, or current insurer, in connection with a valuation of, or an assessment of the credit or prepayment risks associated with, an existing credit obligation; or - (F) otherwise has a legitimate business need for the information - (i) in connection with a business transaction that is initiated by the consumer; or